Joint and Several Liability in NC

 The Bottom Line

 North Carolina retains true joint and several liability, which means that if multiple parties are at fault for your accident, each one is individually responsible for paying 100% of your damages.
-This is a powerful rule for accident victims in multi-vehicle crashes.
+NC's Contribution Among Tortfeasors Act then divides liability among defendants in equal (pro rata) shares -- not based on each defendant's percentage of fault.
 However, NC's contributory negligence rule creates a harsh counterbalance -- if you are found even 1% at fault, you recover nothing from anyone.

 What Is Joint and Several Liability?